dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 - Discussion
 	- Nina did dreamwork Jungian early.
 Also Allison some dreamwork.
 	- Only 1 woman in Bible had a dream: Sarah
-	-
+	- The soul brings images (dreams) before us when we need to do something -